yousaf2018/EthoGrid-Toxmate/README.md

 1.  **High-Speed Video Preparation**: Automatically split massive 24-hour recordings into manageable 1-hour chunks with a single click, preserving original quality without slow re-encoding.
 2.  **GPU-Accelerated AI Tracking**: Run high-performance YOLO models using an optimized process that maximizes GPU utilization, generating tracking data at high speeds.
 3.  **Rapid Annotation & Cleaning**: Interactively align a virtual grid to your experimental setup once, then apply it to hundreds of video segments automatically in a powerful batch processing workflow.
-4.  **Interactive Endpoint Calculation**: Compute a rich set of scientific endpoints with a powerful interactive tool.
-Visually validate and fine-tune parameters like the true center of each tank before running the final batch analysis.
-5.  **One-Click Statistical Analysis**: Perform a full suite of statistical tests (T-test, ANOVA, Mann-Whitney, etc.) across multiple custom-named experimental groups and all relevant endpoints simultaneously, generating a folder of publication-quality plots and a consolidated data report with a single click.

 ---